5 Expert Tips to Achieve Your Perfect Cup of Coffee

 As a general rule, freshly roasted coffee needs at least 24 to 72 hours to "rest" before brewing.
 This time allows the beans to complete the off-gassing process and for flavors to develop fully.

 When your freshly roasted coffee arrives, note the roast date on the packing slip and factor in shipping time (usually 2-3 days from Hawaii).
 This information, along with your roast level and brewing method will help you determine the optimal rest time.
 It's worth the wait!
 Brewing too soon can result in an underdeveloped body and flavor.
+You may or may not detect the differences, so this is just a general rule of thumb.

 • Dark roasts: Can be brewed as soon as 1-3 days after roasting, but may benefit from a longer rest.